HAZMAT Class 6 Toxic and infectious substances: Median lethal dose

-Lethal Concentration 50
+Median lethal concentration

 LC50 for acute toxicity on inhalation means that concentration of vapor, mist, or dust which, administered by continuous inhalation for one hour to both male and female young adult albino rats, causes death within 14 days in half of the animals tested.
-If the material is administered to the animals as a dust or mist, more than 90 percent of the particles available for inhalation in the test must have a diameter of 10 micrometres or less if it is reasonably foreseeable that such concentrations could be encountered by a human during transport.
+If the material is administered to the animals as a dust or mist, more than 90% of the particles available for inhalation in the test must have a diameter of 10 μm or less if it is reasonably foreseeable that such concentrations could be encountered by a human during transport.
 The result is expressed in mg/L of air for dusts and mists or in mL/m3 of air (parts per million) for vapors.
 See 49CFR 173.133(b) for LC50 determination for mixtures and for limit tests.